 His parents had been astounded when they learned that despite his young age, Harry could perform magic, but if there was one thing that the young parents were constantly being reminded of it was that Harry Potter was an exceptional child.
 It was unheard of for a child to be able to control their magic before they could even speak, let alone walk, and yet Harry could do just that.

-He had performed his first bout of magic at 7 months old, when he had changed the color of his toys to match his hair-color.
+He had performed his first bout of magic at 7 months old when he had changed the colour of his toys to match his hair colour.
 The parents were at first worried that he wouldn't be able to control it, but when they discussed the matter with Professor Dumbledore he seemed exceptionally pleased.
-When they asked him if it would be best to consider binding Harry's magic until an older age when he could better control it, Dumbledore urged them not to, saying it would be better to let him practice his gifts now so that he could better yield them later.
-Both parents could see some logic in what the old-wizard had said, but also got the sense that there might be something else he wasn't telling them.
+When they asked him if it would be best to consider binding Harry's magic until an older age when he could better control it, Dumbledore urged them not to, saying it would be better to let him practice his gifts now so that he could yield them later.
+Both parents could see some logic in what the old wizard's advice but also got the sense that there might be something else he wasn't telling them.
 However, aside from being a little frustrated that the old man never told them anything, they knew he had their best interests at heart.
 Dumbledore just preferred not to tell anyone anything if he could get away with it.
 It was just the way he operated.

 Every time she saw her son perform some act of magic, Lily would always ask herself if it was possible that Harry was actually knowingly performing magic.
 It was almost enough to drive the young mother crazy, especially when you combined that with all the other stress she was under.
 She was constantly worrying, be it for her family's safety or that of her friends.
-She hated having to constantly hear second hand reports of the war effort from anyone who visited their cottage, but at the same time she looked forward to them more than just about anything short of spending time with Harry.
+She hated having to constantly hear second-hand reports of the war effort from anyone who visited their cottage, but at the same time, hearing about them brought her more joy than just about anything short of spending time with Harry.

 Having been a muggleborn herself and James an only child, the two parents were hopeful that Harry might not be the only case of babies learning how to perform magic.
 Lily figured they could always ask Professor McGonagall when they next saw her, but even though she had absolute faith in the woman, she didn't really want Harry's abilities to become public knowledge.
 Besides, she had the sneaking suspicion that Harry's abilities were likely part of the reason why they went into hiding in the first place.
 After all Dumbledore never really did reveal the full truth of his actions to hide them.
 If anything, her friend Alice would be her best option, as she had gone into hiding as well with her husband after she had given birth to her baby boy Neville.

-She still remembered that day like it was yesterday, when Dumbledore had called James, herself, Alice and Frank into his office and pleaded with both families to go into hiding.
-He had warned them that Voldemort would be targeting them soon, so naturally the two families had followed the great mentor's advice, and had immediately hid themselves away.
+She still remembered that day like it was yesterday.
+Dumbledore had called James, herself, Alice and Frank into his office and pleaded with both families to go into hiding.
+He had warned them that Voldemort would be targeting them soon, so naturally, the two families had followed the great mentor's advice.

 You might think the decision was silly, but when her friends started reporting that Voldemort had started hunting down infants, both parents were glad they'd listened to the old Headmasters urging.